-The beginnings of MAPP go back several years to conversations between two neighbors concerning the aging process, how to live vital and healthy lives as one ages, and how best to cope with inevitable changes that make daily life more difficult.
-They saw a variety of patterns and choices made by relatives and friends, some of which seemed good and some not.
-A main concern for them was to understand what choices might be made that would enhance one’s life and permit one to continue living at home.
-They could see that people living in close knit communities have easier and more natural connections with others who engage with them in social activities and who could help through difficult times.
+The beginnings of MAPP go back to a 2010 conversation between two neighbors concerning the aging process.
+They discussed how to live vital and healthy lives, how to cope with the inevitable changes that make daily life more difficult, and how to stay in their homes as long as possible.
+They had perceived decisions made by relatives and friends, a few of which seemed good and some not.
+Their concern was to understand what choices would enhance one’s life.
+They understood that people who live in close-knit communities have easier and more natural human connections to engage in social activities and assist through difficult times.

 The two friends drew their husbands into the discussion and decided to involve additional like-minded people.
 They would try to build a neighborhood organization within the Meadowmont community.
 Thus a steering committee consisting of a group of neighbors with a common vision was formed, establishing Meadowmont Aging in Place Program (MAPP).

 The first step in developing social cohesion through a sense of community was the launch of the Port-a-Pub, which is a monthly informal gathering at a member’s home.
 After the membership grew, members organized various activities, both physical and social.
 These included hiking, biking, walking, mah jongg, lunch groups, and going to movies.
 An educational program was also created for members as well as for the public about the evolving opportunities and resources for aging in place.
 Participation in these activities enabled members to get to know, trust, and respect each other, which developed a natural warmth and willingness to offer assistance when the need arose.